When and Where to File Qualifying Papers

 shall inform the candidate that all required items must be received by

-candidates or NOON, June 6, 2014 for all other candidates)
+candidates and NOON, June 17, 2022 for all other candidates)

 After filing as a candidate, may I later change the